FWA Frequently Asked Questions and Work Rules

 Flexible Work Arrangements will be determined separately from the accommodations process mandated by the ADA.
 Employees who request Flexible Work Arrangements due to their own medical condition should contact the university’s ADA Coordinator.
 Flexible Work Arrangements are not intended to substitute for reasonable accommodations resulting from an interactive process under the Americans with Disabilities Act (ADA) or to meet the University’s ADA obligations.

 Yes, Flexible Work Arrangements may be denied, changed, or revoked at any time by the University in its sole discretion, with notification to the appropriate Division Office/Vice Chancellor and the Director of Employee Relations.
 Reasons for denying, changing, or revoking flexible work arrangements can include, but are not limited to, changing business or operational needs or unsatisfactory employee performance or conduct.
-The availability and terms of Flexible Work Arrangements must be administered equitably based upon applicable factors and without regard to an employee’s race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, genetic information, or veteran status.
+The availability and terms of Flexible Work Arrangements must be administered in accordance with the Notice of Nondiscrimination and Affirmative Action policy and based upon applicable job-related factors and without regard to an employee’s race/ethnicity, color, genetic information, national origin, religion, sex, sexual orientation, gender identity, age, disability, political affiliation, and veteran status.

 Yes, supervisors must ensure that Flexible Work Arrangements do not diminish the level of service the university provides and/or an employee’s productivity.
 Supervisors may require employees to track their work while using Flexible Work Arrangements to ensure university services or productivity is maintained.

 Denials of Flexible Work Arrangements are not grievable under university policy and approvals of Flexible Work Arrangements are at the discretion of the unit/department’s leadership.
-If an employee feels they have been denied an arrangement due to their race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, genetic information, or veteran status, they may file a complaint with the Office for Equity and Diversity.
+If an employee feels they have been denied an arrangement due to their race/ethnicity, color, genetic information, national origin, religion, sex, sexual orientation, gender identity, age, disability, political affiliation, and veteran status, they may file a complaint with the Equal Opportunity and Title IX office in the Department for People Operations, Success, and Opportunity.
 If the employee’s request for an arrangement is related to their own medical condition or disability, they should apply for an accommodation with the university’s ADA Coordinator.

 Yes, employees do not have inherent rights/ownership of any university workspace and may be assigned to work in another workspace to meet university space planning/budgetary needs.